MicrosoftDocs/azure-docs/articles/active-directory/external-identities/customers/how-to-single-page-app-vanillajs-prepare-tenant.md

 #Customer intent: As a developer, I want to learn how to configure vanilla JavaScript single-page app (SPA) to sign in and sign out users with my CIAM tenant.
 ---

-# Sign in users to a vanilla JS Single-page application using Microsoft Entra - Prepare your tenant
+# Sign in users to a vanilla JS single-page application using Microsoft Entra - Prepare your tenant

 This how-to guide demonstrates how to prepare your Azure Active Directory (Azure AD) for customers tenant for authentication.
 You register a single-page application (SPA) in the Microsoft Entra admin center, and record its identifiers.
 You'll then create a sign in and sign out user flow in the Microsoft Entra admin center and associate your SPA with the user flow.